 Medical Support Services: Medical services are best handled by a hospital when the student or employee seeks assistance as soon as possible following the incident.
-Medical treatment and collection of evidence are available at three local hospitals, and the locations and contact information are published in various student resources.
-Geisinger Community Medical Center may also provide a registered SANE to perform an exam.
-If someone visits the hospital for an exam, both the police and the Women's Resource Center of Lackawanna County may be notified by the hospital; the University is not automatically notified, although if they receive notification, they will connect the person with the Title IX Coordinator.
+Medical treatment and collection of evidence are available at two local hospitals, and the locations and contact information are published in various student resources.
+If someone visits the hospital for a SANE exam, both the police and the Women's Resource Center of Lackawanna County may be notified by the hospital; the University is not automatically notified, although if they receive notification, they will connect the person with the Title IX Coordinator.
 They may choose whether to speak to the police at the hospital.
 If they choose to speak to the police, they still have the option of whether to file charges against the person accused.
 The University also provides support and assistance through Student Health Services (570-941-7667) during the academic year.

-Geisinger Community Regional Hospital of

-Medical Center Scranton

-1800 Mulberry St. 746 Jefferson Ave.

-Scranton, PA 18510 Scranton, PA 18510

-(570) 703-8000 (570) 770-3000

-Moses Student Health

-Taylor Hospital Services

-700 Quincy Ave.
-Scranton, PA 18510 (570) 770-5000 Mulberry St. (570-941-7667) Services offered during the academic year.
+Geisinger Community Medical Center 1800 Mulberry St. Scranton, PA 18510 (570) 703-8000 Regional Hospital of Scranton 746 Jefferson Ave.
+Scranton, PA 18510 (570) 770-3000 Student Health Services Mulberry St. (570-941-7667) Services offered during the academic year.